Schwarber’s slam powers Cubs to 10-5 win over Brewers

+MILWAUKEE (AP) — Kyle Schwarber helped the Cubs put some distance between themselves and the Milwaukee Brewers.

-MILWAUKEE (AP) — Kyle Schwarber’s grand slam capped a five-run sixth inning and powered the Chicago Cubs to a 10-5 victory over the Milwaukee Brewers on Thursday night in the opener of a crucial four-game series.
+Schwarber launched a grand slam to cap a five-run sixth inning that sent Chicago to a 10-5 victory over Milwaukee on Thursday night in the opener of a crucial four-game series.

+“That ball was beyond properly struck,” Cubs manager Joe Maddon said.
+“If the back wall’s not there, that’s somewhere over, shoot, I don’t know, what’s on the other side?
+The lake?
+That ball was kilt.
+It was K-I-L-T, kilt.”

 The third-place Brewers dropped 7½ games behind first-place St. Louis in the NL Central and five back of the Cubs for the second wild card.
-Chicago remained 2½ games behind the Cardinals, who routed San Francisco 10-0.
+Chicago remained 2½ behind the Cardinals, who routed San Francisco 10-0.

+“It’s a big series.
+We’re fighting for the division,” Schwarber said.
+“Whenever you’re in their environment, and you can take the first game, it’s a positive step.
+Now we have to focus on tomorrow and take game two.”

 The Cubs loaded the bases with one out in the sixth on two singles and a walk against Matt Albers (5-5).
 Drew Pomeranz relieved and Anthony Rizzo lined a sacrifice fly to right field that put Chicago up 5-4.